 Hybrid IT is a bet that a combination of on-premises (on-prem) and public cloud will deliver more business value than a monoculture of one or the other.
-This bet can be for the short-term (where hybrid IT may be an incremental step in your organization’s strategic plan for public cloud adoption) or long-term (your organization wants ownership and control of their IT investments).
+This bet can be for the short-term (an incremental step in your organization’s strategic plan for public cloud adoption) or long-term (your organization wants ownership and control of their IT investments).
 Regardless of timescale, you shouldn’t make this bet without understanding how to manage, plan, and optimize investments across on-prem and public cloud services.

-You may not realize it, but your organization may already have a hybrid IT mindset.
+You may not realize it, but your organization may already have the right mindset.
 Corporate IT may be debating IaaS/PaaS choices to supplement or replace on-prem IT, but lines of business are already all-in on the cloud.
 Your finance team uses cloud-based ERP, Marketing and Sales use CRM, and your PMO leverages its own collaboration and work management SaaS.
-In other words, your business partners have already decided that cloud is part of their IT landscape.
+In other words, your business partners have already decided that the cloud is part of their IT landscape.

 If your business partners have embraced the cloud, IT must too—or risk irrelevancy.
-Hybrid IT is now the default delivery model of IT solutions, and IT leaders are embracing this shift by adopting a system of record for hybrid IT.
+Hybrid IT is now the default delivery model of IT solutions, and IT leaders are embracing this shift by adopting a purpose-built system of record.

 The challenges of hybrid IT cost management

 Cloud costs and usage are buried in monthly billing detail across multiple providers, accounts, teams, and business units.
 This mass of billing detail, dispersed across the enterprise, makes it hard to identify the business partners who drive budget overruns.